savonet/liquidsoap/doc/content/index.md

 Non-Features
 ------------
 Liquidsoap is a flexible tool for processing audio and video streams, that's all.
-We have used it for several internet radio projects, and we know that this flexibility is useful.
-However, an internet radio usually requires more than just an audio stream, and the other components cannot easily be built from basic primitives as we do in liquidsoap for streams.
+We've used it for several internet radio projects, and we know its flexibility is useful.
+However, internet radio usually requires more than just an audio stream, as such components cannot easily be built from basic primitives as we do in liquidsoap for streams.
 We don't have any magic solution for these, although we sometimes have some nice tools which could be adapted to various uses.

 Liquidsoap itself doesn't have a nice GUI or any graphical programming environment.
 You'll have to write the script by hand, and the only possible interaction with a running liquidsoap is the telnet server.